-The best way to treat gum disease is to practice good oral hygiene.
+The best way to treat gum disease is to practise good oral hygiene.
 But sometimes you'll need extra dental and medical treatments.

 Good oral hygiene

-Follow this advice to practice good oral hygiene.
+Follow this advice to practise good oral hygiene.

 Brushing your teeth